International Association for Near-Death Studies: History

 Past presidents of IANDS also include researchers Kenneth Ring and Bruce Greyson, who served as Presidents in the early 1980s.
 The presidencies of Ring and Greyson (1981–83) marked the beginning of professional research on the topic of NDE's, leading up to the establishment of the Journal of Near-Death Studies in 1982.
 Greyson later served as director of research at IANDS.
 During the presidency of John Alexander, in 1984, the organization held its first research conference in Farmington (CT).

-Elizabeth Fenske took over the presidency from John Alexander in 1986, and was involved in the relocation of the main office to Philadelphia in the late 1980s.Detjen, Jim.
-"Near-death Experiences Deemed Worthy Of Study".
-The Chicago Tribune, January 08, 1989 The end of the decade also marked a period of outreach for IANDS.
+Elizabeth Fenske took over the presidency from John Alexander in 1986, and was involved in the relocation of the main office to Philadelphia in the late 1980s.
+The end of the decade also marked a period of outreach for IANDS.
 Local branches were established in major U.S cities, and the first national IANDS conference was held at Rosemont College (PA) in 1989.
 By the early nineties Nancy Evans Bush had taken over as president of the association.
 In the period from 1992 to 2008 IANDS-offices were administered by external service providers.